TheHolyWaterme1on/lagpdb-cc-1/Report-System/README.md

 1. Copy the ID of your report Logging channel (The one where the native report feature logs those reports into)
 2. Disable the native report command in your `control panel > Tools & Utilities > Moderation`
     * I also recommend creating a command override which disables that command, too
-3. Paste it in the config area of every command to `$reports`
+3. Paste it in the config area of every command to `$reportLog`
 4. Copy the ID of your report-discussion channel (if you don't have one, make one!)
 5. Paste it in the config area of every command to `$reportDiscussion`
 6. Done!